Timber Interface

 Thus, the design of the pavilion attempts to materialize such contrasting relationships by juxtaposing the rigidity of the steel structural framework and the fluidity of the “fluid timber wall” in order to facilitate a wide range of spatial experiences.

-the timber wall simultaneously provides spatial enclosure, seating area and stair access to the rooftop, where visitors can view Rosenborg Castle and the garden from a new height
+The timber wall simultaneously provides spatial enclosure, seating area and stair access to the rooftop, where visitors can behold the Rosenborg Castle and the garden from a new height.